 FUTURE DEBT...
-The District has reserved in the Bond Order the right to issue the remaining \$80,494,610 authorized but unissued unlimited tax bonds and such additional bonds as may hereafter be approved by both the Board of Directors and voters of the District.
-All of the remaining \$80,494,610 unlimited tax bonds which have heretofore been authorized by the voters of the District may be issued by the District from time to time for qualified purposes, as determined by the Board of Directors of the District, subject to the approval of the City, the Attorney General of the State of Texas and the TCEQ.
+The District has reserved in the Bond Order the right to issue the remaining \$145,621,509 authorized but unissued unlimited tax bonds and such additional bonds as may hereafter be approved by both the Board of Directors and voters of the District.
+All of the remaining \$145,621,509 unlimited tax bonds which have heretofore been authorized by the voters of the District may be issued by the District from time to time for qualified purposes, as determined by the Board of Directors of the District, subject to the approval of the City, the Attorney General of the State of Texas and the TCEQ.
 In the opinion of the District's engineer, the remaining authorization should be sufficient to reimburse the Developer for the development within the District.
 See "THE SYSTEM."

-To date, the developer has advanced funds in the approximate amount of \$33,700,000 to construct water, wastewater, and drainage facilities to serve the property within the District.
-Following the issuance of the Bonds, the District will still owe the developer approximately \$25,200,000 for additional water, wastewater, and drainage facilities which have been constructed to date.
+To date, the developer has advanced funds in the approximate amount of \$10,300,000 to construct water, wastewater, and drainage facilities to serve the property within the District.
+Following the issuance of the Bonds, the District will still owe the developer approximately \$8,400,000 for additional water, wastewater, and drainage facilities which have been constructed to date.

-The District anticipates that it may issue the full principal amount of authorized but unissued bonds for water, wastewater and drainage facilities (\$84,469,610), in installments over the next several years.
+The District anticipates that it may issue the full principal amount of authorized but unissued bonds for water, wastewater and drainage facilities (\$145,621,509), in installments over the next several years.
 Each future issue of bonds is intended to be sold at the earliest practicable date consistent with the maintenance of a reasonable tax rate in the District (assuming projected increases in the value of taxable property made at the time of issuance of the bonds are accurate) see "THE DEVELOPER - Utility Development Agreement."
-Additionally, the District has reserved the right to issue the remaining \$45,679,380 in road bonds and \$7,762,140 authorized but unissued unlimited tax bonds for the acquisition and construction of parks and recreational facilities and such bonds may be issued by the District from time to time for qualified purposes, as determined by the Board of Directors of the District, subject to the approval of the City, the Attorney General of the State of Texas and, for park and recreational facility bonds, the approval of the TCEQ.
+Additionally, the District has reserved the right to issue the road and parks and recreational facilities bonds from time to time for qualified purposes, as determined by the Board of Directors of the District, subject to the approval of the City, the Attorney General of the State of Texas and, for park and recreational facility bonds, the approval of the TCEQ, and subject to certain approval of the City.
 The District does not employ any formula with respect to assessed valuations, tax collections or otherwise to limit the amount of parity bonds which it may issue.
 In addition, future changes in health or environmental regulations could require the construction and financing of additional improvements without any corresponding increases in taxable value in the District.
 See "THE BONDS - Issuance of Additional Debt."
 See "Table 4 - Unlimited Tax Bonds Authorized But Unissued."

 GOVERNMENTAL APPROVAL . . .
-As required by law, engineering plans, specifications and an estimate of construction costs for the facilities and services to be purchased or constructed by the District with the proceed of the Bonds have been approved, subject to certain condition, by the TCEQ.
+As required by law, engineering plans, specifications and an estimate of construction costs for the facilities and services to be purchased or constructed by the District with the proceeds of the Bonds have been approved, subject to certain condition, by the TCEQ.
 See "USE AND DISTRIBUTION OF BOND PROCEEDS."
-The TCEQ approved the issuance of the Bonds by an order signed July 30, 2020.
+The TCEQ approved the issuance of the Bonds by an order signed May 11, 2021.
 In addition, the Attorney General of Texas must approve the legality of the Bonds prior to their delivery.

 As provided in the Consent Agreement, the Bonds are subject to the City's approval, which will not be unreasonably withheld, conditioned, or delayed.
-The City approved the Bonds by resolution signed August 23, 2018.
+The issuance of the Bonds will be approved by a Resolution of the City, anticipated to be adopted on July 29, 2021.